 In the Settings menu list of options, you will see this icon listed as Web capture.

 Clicking on the icon (in your menu) opens the Web capture (screenshot) tool.
-Go to next step.
+Go to the next step.

 2. Right-click menu